Stanley-GF/StanSniper/README.md

 # StanSniper

 A software allowing you to automatically claim the nitro codes sent in DM, in groups, in servers etc ...

+# Features

+- Token Info
+- Nitro sniper
+  - DM Nitro Sniper
+  - Group Nitro Sniper
+  - Server nitro sniper

+# Times

+For me, he claims the code in 0.02 seconds.
+It depends on your connection.

 # Screenshot